raito-io/raito-io.github.io/docs/cli/connectors/snowflake.md

 * **sf-password** (mandatory): The password to authenticate against the Snowflake account.
 * **sf-role** (optional): The name of the role to use for executing the necessary queries.
 If not specified, `ACCOUNTADMIN` is used.
 * **sf-excluded-databases** (optional): The optional comma-separated list of databases that should be skipped.
 * **sf-excluded-schemas** (optional): The optional comma-separated list of schemas that should be skipped.
-This can either be in a specific database (as <database>.<schema>) or a just a schema name that should be skipped in all databases (e.g. `INFORMATION_SCHEMA`).
+This can either be in a specific database (as  \<database \>. \<schema \>) or just a schema name that should be skipped in all databases (e.g. `INFORMATION_SCHEMA`).
-* **sf-external-identity-store-owners** (optional): The optional comma-separated list of owners of SCIM integrations with external identity stores (e.g. Okta or Active Directory).
+* **sf-external-identity-store-owners** (optional): The optional comma-separated list of owners of SCIM integrations with external identity stores (e.g. Okta or Microsoft Entra ID).
 Roles which are imported from groups from these identity stores will be partially or fully locked in Raito to avoid a conflict with the SCIM integration.
 * **sf-link-to-external-identity-store-groups** (optional): This boolean parameter can be set when the 'sf-external-identity-store-owners' parameter is set.
-When 'true', the 'who' of roles coming from the external access provider will refer to the group of the external access provider and the 'what' of the access provider will still be editable in Raito Cloud.
-When 'false' (default) the 'who' will contain the unpacked users of the group and the access provider in Raito Cloud will be locked entirely.
+When 'true', the 'who' of roles coming from the external access provider will refer to the group of the external access control and the 'what' of the access control will still be editable in Raito Cloud.
+When 'false' (default) the 'who' will contain the unpacked users of the group and the access control in Raito Cloud will be locked entirely.
 * **sf-standard-edition** (optional, `false` (default) or `true`): If set to `true`, Enterprise features will not be used.
 Relevant features to Raito that the Standard edition does not support are row access and masking policies, and tagging in the future.